GoogleChrome/developer.chrome.com/site/en/blog/attribution-reporting-updates-june-2022/index.md

 *  To complete trigger registration, set the `Attribution-Reporting-Register-Trigger` header.

 This change requires action.
-Please refer to the
+Refer to the
 [API handbook](https://docs.google.com/document/d/1BXchEk-UMgcr2fpjfXrQ3D8VhTR-COGYS1cwK_nyLfg/edit)
 for more information.